-- Peak visitation to both Bodie Island Lighthouse and Cape Hatteras Lighthouse is greatest during the months of June, July, and August and during the middle of the week, with fewer climbers on the weekend, a trend that Cape Hatteras NS staff confirmed for visitation overall, including to Bodie Island Lighthouse.
+Peak visitation to both Bodie Island Lighthouse and Cape Hatteras Lighthouse is greatest during the months of June, July, and August and during the middle of the week, with fewer climbers on the weekend, a trend that Cape Hatteras NS staff confirmed for visitation overall, including to Bodie Island Lighthouse.
 During non-peak months, visitation is more evenly spread throughout the week, with the only fluctuation being a slight peak occurring at the end of the week and into the weekend.
-These patterns inform NPS about when its sites are likely to be at capacity and thus potentially have parking demand issues; it appears that the frequency of such events would be low and should be considered in any decisions about significant infrastructure. - As noted above, parking capacity should not be the only consideration; if demand exceeds climbing capacity, Cape Hatteras NS should consider its goals and objectives and relevant implementation feasibility, and may need to consider advance ticket sales, a reservation system, and pre-notification of visitors of the wait time or availability of tickets for climbing.
+These patterns inform NPS about when its sites are likely to be at capacity and thus potentially have parking demand issues.
+It appears from the current visitation patterns that the frequency of peak visitation, when parking capacity may be exceeded, is low and thus any strategy applied to address capacity should take into account the transient and short-term nature of capacity needs.